chpmnrssll/transformer-netlify/README.md

 This transformer changes the path of all YAML fields with the key `image`, to the relative path (*from `/src/pages`*) of the `/static` directory.

 - Netlify-CMS image widget outputs a path with a leading `/`.
-- Gridsome `<g-image>` requires a relative image src path.
+- Gridsome `<g-image>` requires a relative path for the image src.

-Using this custom transformer plugin to change the image path **before** it's inserted into GraphQL allows `<g-image>` to function correctly with the image paths generated from Netlify-CMS.
+Using this custom transformer plugin to change the image path __*before*__ it's inserted into GraphQL allows `<g-image>` to function correctly with the image paths generated from Netlify-CMS.
 Image previews in the Netlify-CMS dashboard should work correctly as well.

 ## Caveats